rezasalehidev/rezasalehidev/README.md

 Software Architecture & System Design

-Modern Backend Architecture

-Event-Driven Systems

 ---

 👨‍💻 About Me

 🚀 8+ years of experience in software development

-💻 Experience across 10+ projects
+💻 Experience across 30+ projects

 🎯 Strong focus on Frontend Development

 📱 Experienced in both Web and Mobile Development

-⚙️ Comfortable working across Frontend, Backend, and Mobile 🏗️ Interested in clean architecture and scalable systems 🌱 Always learning and exploring new technologies
+⚙️ Comfortable working across Frontend, Backend, and Mobile

+🏗️ Interested in clean architecture and scalable systems

+🌱 Always learning and exploring new technologies

 ---